 RoI is a rectangular window into a conv feature map.

-When an image is forward propagated through a CNN, it’s dimensions get reduced i.e: the image gets “scaled down”.
+When an image is forward propagated through a CNN, it’s dimensions get reduced, i.e: the image gets “scaled down”.
 A 128 × 128 input image may give a 7 × 7 final conv feature map (output dimensions depend on the network used).
-For object detection in Fast R-CNN we are using the same method employed by R-CNN i.e: finding the feature map for each object proposal, but doing it by sharing computation!
+For object detection in Fast R-CNN the same method employed by R-CNN is used, i.e: finding the feature map for each object proposal, but doing it by sharing computation!
 To do this, the object proposal gets scaled down by the same factor as the overall image to give the region of interest (RoI).
 In other words, the projection of the object proposal onto the conv feature map gives the region of interest (RoI).

 Each RoI is defined by a four-tuple (r, c, h, w) that specifies its top-left corner (r, c) and its height and width (h, w).